David Buggy

 David Joseph Buggy (born 20 March 1975) is an Irish former hurler.
 At club level he played with Erin's Own and was also a member of the Kilkenny senior hurling team.
 He usually lined out in the forwards.

 Career

-O'Shea first came to prominence at juvenile and underage levels with the Erin's Own club in Castlecomer before quickly joining the club's top adult teams as a dual player.
+Buggy first came to prominence at juvenile and underage levels with the Erin's Own club in Castlecomer before quickly joining the club's top adult teams as a dual player.
 He enjoyed County Intermediate Championship successes in 2003 and 2008.

 Buggy first appeared on the inter-county scene with the Kilkenny minor team and scored 1-03 against Galway in the 1993 All-Ireland final.
 His subsequent tenure with the Kilkenny under-21 team saw defeat by Tipperary in the 1995 All-Ireland final.
 Buggy was drafted onto the Kilkenny senior hurling team by manager Ollie Walsh in 1994, however, he remained on the fringes of the team for a number of seasons without making a breakthrough.
 He was a non-playing substitute when Kilkenny lost the 1999 All-Ireland final to Cork.